freegggg0705/GoogleAppScriptArchive/readme.md

 multiredditapi.gs: multireddit by default, yellow line split, no sort and de-duplicate (Append use only) (subreddit available)

 rss_and_parse_text.gs : append with google create date, then multiple sort: FIRST by LINK , SECOND by google create date from oldest to latest.
 Then copy and paste above row content column to itself if LINK column above equal itself, to reduce text parse workload.
 Then, for all empty cell left in content column, perform regex parse.
 Finally, sort by google_create_date from latest to oldest, then remove duplicate.
 (Update old entires with parsing use)

+html_parse1.gs: parse successfully for 吾愛破解 by loop of attempts.
+(Aggressive Parse static html with heavy malfuncition code use)